Azdaroth/Azdaroth.github.io/source/_posts/2017-02-26-javascript-tips-redefining-useragent-property.markdown

 Object.defineProperty(obj, prop, descriptor)
 ```

-`descriptor` argument is a particularly interesting one - it allows to define a `value` of the property, a getter, setter, whether the property should be `enumerable` (i.e. if it's going to be included when iterating over the properties), if it's `writable` (i.e. if the value can be changed with an assignment operator) and `configurable` (i.e. if the property can be changed and deleted from the object's properties).
+`descriptor` argument is a particularly interesting one - it allows to define a `value` of the property, a getter, a setter, whether the property should be `enumerable` (if it's going to be included when iterating over the properties), if it's `writable` (if the value can be changed with an assignment operator) and `configurable` (if the property can be changed and deleted from the object's properties).

 Looks like `value` is exactly what we need.
 Let's try it then: